 Official transcripts from all prior institutions of higher education attended must be submitted to the Office of Admissions.
 The Department of Veterans Affairs requires the College to officially report all prior higher education credits completed that can be applied towards the student’s degree program.

 The average processing time for VA check receipt is 4-6 weeks after the semester begins.
 Checks for new students may take longer to receive.
 The student is responsible for all tuition, fee, room, and board payments to Presbyterian College that may be due before the student receives the VA checks during a given semester.
 Therefore, VA checks serve as a source of reimbursement to the VA student.
 It is important the students make the necessary arrangements for meeting their financial obligations with the Business Office or through the Office of Financial Aid.

-The amount of assistance VA students receive from VA educational benefits varies by program.
-Payment amount information is provided by the VA Regional Office at 1.888.GI.BILL.1.
+The amount of assistance VA students receive VA educational benefits varies by program.
+A payment amount of information is provided by the VA Regional Office at 1.888.GI.BILL.1.